OfficeDev/VBA-content/Excel-VBA/articles/838dce53-ce6d-e397-cbc6-f56dce1b2ec3.md

 - If settlement or maturity is not a valid date, YIELDDISC returns the #VALUE! error value.

-- If pr â‰¤ 0 or if redemption â‰¤ 0, YIELDDISC returns the #NUM! error value.
+- If pr ≤ 0 or if redemption ≤ 0, YIELDDISC returns the #NUM! error value.

 - If basis < 0 or if basis > 4, YIELDDISC returns the #NUM! error value.

-- If settlement â‰¥ maturity, YIELDDISC returns the #NUM! error value.
+- If settlement ≥ maturity, YIELDDISC returns the #NUM! error value.

 ## See also